-As the vertebrae begin to rub against each other with the loss of their natural cushion, intense pain and discomfort can develop.
-The pressure inside the disc is higher in the morning, which is why pain might be worse upon waking up.
+Intense pain and discomfort can develop as the vertebrae begin to rub against each other with the loss of their natural cushion.
+The pressure inside the disc is higher in the morning, which is why the pain might be worse upon waking up.

 If you’re pregnant, it’s very common to experience back pain throughout the course of your pregnancy, starting as early as 8 weeks into it.
 However, back pain is most commonly a problem for pregnant women who are between 5 and 7 months pregnant.

 Pregnancy can strain the lower back muscles, and after sleeping all night, this strain can cause a stiff back and tight muscles that can be quite painful.